Fears of Flatbed Hauling

 Tarping is arguably the most difficult part of a flatbedder’s job.
 Not all loads require tarps, but the ones that do, need to be applied correctly and secured tightly to ensure your load is protected from road grime, moisture, and harsh environmental conditions.
 Flatbed loads get delivered to many different types of locations whether that be a shipping yard, city, job site.
 Which means, drivers may have to secure and tarp in places that may be more challenging than others.

 There are many trucking companies out there that offer flatbed training for those who lack flatbed experience.
-Melton’s customized on-the-job flatbed training program covers safety standards, load securement, and tarping best practices, to ensure all drivers are properly trained and equipped for a safe and prosperous flatbed driving career.
+Melton’s customized pre-hire evaluation program covers safety standards, load securement, and tarping best practices, to ensure all drivers are properly trained and equipped for a safe and prosperous flatbed driving career.

 Variety of Tools & Equipment

 Flatbed drivers have a variety of tools and equipment they must use for securement that van drivers typically don’t have to work with.
 Depending on the freight— You’ll be using straps, chains, binders, levelers, dunnage, bungies, v-boards, and tarps.
 Most flatbed companies will teach you what tools and equipment are required and how to use them properly.
-During Melton’s 14-day paid orientation, we’ll provide you with state-of-the-art, hands-on training and the resources necessary to become a successful flatbed driver.
+During Melton’s 8-day pre-employment evaluation, we’ll provide you with state-of-the-art, hands-on training and the resources necessary to become a successful flatbed driver.

 Despite many weather conditions, flatbed drivers are still getting out of their truck to tarp and secure their loads.
 When considering flatbed, it’s important to remember that you are going to be outside whether it’s 100 degrees and sunny, or -20 degrees and snowing.
 However, if you are properly equipped for the weather conditions, then you should have less trouble getting the job done.
 To prepare, make sure you have the proper footwear, socks, good gloves, and work wear/PPE.